 Lister Fellows will be selected from among the pool of applicants each year.
 Applicants will complete the application form and provide a proposed plan of research, an official transcript, and the signature of the proposed faculty mentor.
 Late applications will not be accepted.
 The applicant’s chemistry GPA must be at least 3.4 (and overall GPA 3.2) to be considered for this program.
 The research plan should be no longer than one page and must be approved by the proposed faculty mentor.
 The number of awards each year will vary depending on the quality of the applications and the research capacity of the department.
 Lister Fellows must make a written commitment to participate in the program within one week following notification of the award.
 Unclaimed fellowships may be awarded to other deserving applicants.

 4. Selection Committee

-A panel of three to five chemistry, biochemistry and/or forensic science faculty will review the applications and identify candidates to participate in the program.
-The Committee will recommend candidates and alternates to the Dean of HCLAS, who will make the final designations of Lister Fellows.
-Membership of the Selection Committee will rotate periodically and must include research-active faculty.
+A committee of three to five chemistry, biochemistry, and/or forensic science faculty will review the applications and identify candidates to participate in the program.
+The committee will recommend candidates and alternates to the dean of HCLAS, who will make the final designations of Lister Fellows.
+Membership of the selection committee will rotate periodically and must include research-active faculty.

 5. Poster Session

 Following the summer research experience, Lister Fellows are required to participate in the Hofstra University Honors College poster session that will take place in December of the same year.
 Lister Fellows will produce a written report in the form of a poster, including background, methods, results, discussion, and conclusions that can be drawn from the research.
 It is fully anticipated that the research may be a work-in-progress, so the poster should include the future directions of the project.

 - Early January: Application form available on Blackboard